josuejaramillo/summer_school_2024_SHiP/README.md

 momentum = kinematics_samples.get_momentum()

 # Create an instance of the Decays class with the specified parameters
-# This step initializes the Decays object with the mass, momentum, LLP model name, Branching ratio distribution,
+# This step initializes the Decays object with the mass, momentum, LLP decay channels, Branching ratio distribution,
 # and optionally times the computation of decay products
-decays_products = decays.Decays(LLP.mass, momentum, LLP.LLP_name, LLP.BrRatios_distr, True)
+decays_products = decays.Decays(LLP.mass, momentum, LLP.decay_channels, LLP.BrRatios_distr, True)

 # Save the computed decay products to a file
 # This step writes the decay product information to a CSV file in the specified directory